• Skip to primary navigation

 Instructions

-• While the dough is in the fridge, you can begin to make the pie filling.
+• Make the Pie Filling: While the dough is in the fridge, you can make the pie filling.
 Wash the cherries and blueberries then remove the pits from the cherries.
 You can do this by hand but its quicker to use a cherry pitter.
 Add the fruit to a small saucepan then add the lemon juice, sugar, vanilla extract and cornflour.
-Mix all the ingredients together until the cornflour dissolves then place the saucepan on a low heat and cook the fruit for around 12 minutes.
-As the blueberries and cherry’s start to release their juices, begin to mix the fruit.
-Do not leave unattended as it can easily burn.
-Just remember to occasionally stir to avoid it sticking too much.
-Once the fruit is soft and glossy looking, remove from the heat and allow to completely cool.
+Mix all the ingredients together until the cornflour dissolves.

-• Leave the strips on the surface while you add the pie filling to the cupped pastry.
-Brush the rim of each pie with egg wash then, arrange the pastry strips to form lattice shapes on top of the pies.
-Trim of any overhang then brush the top of the pies with egg wash, sprinkle on some granulated sugar and then bake the pies for 30 minutes.
+• Make a egg wash by whisking together the egg and milk.
+Add the pie filling to the cupped pastry.
+Brush the rim of each pie with the egg wash then arrange the pastry strips to form lattice shapes on top of the pies.
+Trim of any overhang then brush the top of the pies with the egg wash, sprinkle on some granulated sugar and then bake the pies for 30 minutes.
+Allow the pies to cool in the tins for 10 - 15 minutes then carefully remove from the tins and allow to completely cool on a cooling rack.

 More Sweet Treats

-• White Chocolate Fruit Crunch Bars
+• Strawberry White Chocolate Blondies

 Reader Interactions